Subdomain Takeovers – CNAMEs And Cloud Services

 Is there a dangling DNS record (CNAME) for the subdomain?

-The exploitation of subdomain takeover differs based on the service provider which was used to host the presently non-existent resource that existed earlier.
+The exploitation of subdomain takeover is different as the service provider that was earlier present and used to host the current resource (non-existing) that was existing in the earlier case.

 Taking over an AWS S3 bucket